radrow/blockchain-toy/README.md

 serv !
 PushTransaction (makeTransaction radekkp michalpub 30)
 ```
 Note that you may need to `import Control.Concurrent.Actor` to use `!` operator.

-Sometimes mined blocks will get rejected because of the previous hash mismatch.